levg34/beamng-modator/README.md

 3. Run `npm start -- --modName example --action apply` to apply the program to the mod.
 Alternatively, you can use `ts-node index.ts --modName example --action apply` or `npx ts-node index.ts --modName example --action apply`.
 4. Launch BeamNG and enjoy your modified car!

+## Contributing

+Contributions are welcome and appreciated!
+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository on GitHub.
+2. Clone your forked repository to your local machine.
+3. Create a new branch for your changes.
+4. Make your changes and commit them to your branch.
+5. Push your changes to your forked repository on GitHub.
+6. Open a pull request from your forked repository to the original repository.

+Please make sure to follow the code style and conventions used in this project.
+If you have any questions or need help, feel free to open an issue or contact the maintainers.

+Before submitting your pull request, please make sure to run `npm test` and check that all tests are passing.
+If you have added new features or made changes that require new tests, please add them to the test suite.

+## Developing

+If you would like to set up this project for development, follow these steps:

+1. Clone the repository from GitHub.
+2. Install Node.js.
+This project has been tested with Node.js versions 14, 16, and 18.
+3. Run `npm install` in the root directory of the project to install the required dependencies.

+After completing these steps, you should be able to run the script using `npm start -- [options]`.
+You can also run `npm test` to run the unit tests and ensure that everything is working correctly.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.